ztatlock/ztatlock.net/site/index.md

   especially of compilers.
 As my students develop their own research vision, we branch out across diverse domains.
-The common themes of our work are figuring out
-  (1) why certain programs are difficult to write and (2) how to ensure such programs are correct.
+Our work is unified by themes of making it easier to write tricky programs and figuring out how to ensure such programs are correct.
 We rigorously prove our results and always build real, working systems[^1].
-Some of the domains we have explored:
+Some of the domains we have explored include:

 - CAD Tools for 3D Printing and Carpentry
 - Automatic Numerical Accuracy Improvement